Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 I switched from Drive to Dropbox a while ago.
 I wasn't cool with having a fair amount of important data locked up in a 'free' solution that could be turned off at any time.
 I'd rather pay the couple of dollars a month for Dropbox.

 Re:You get what you pay for?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Just because you pay for it doesn't mean it won't disappear or be subject to content 'shadow bans.'